-Ethel Cain – Dust Bowl: A Portrait of Tragic, All-Consuming Love
+Ethel Cain – Dust Bowl.
+Lyrics Meaning: A Haunting Tale of Young Love and Inherited Shadows

 Pretty boy